outdreamer/build-a-cure-1/docs/reference/math_terms.md

 	- representation space: executing linear transforms on vector spaces to represent algebraic structure elements

+	- functional analysis

-	- functional analysis: study of vector spaces endowed with some kind of limit-related structure (inner product, norm, topology, etc.) and the linear functions defined on these spaces and respecting these structures in a suitable sense
+		- study of vector spaces endowed with some kind of limit-related structure (inner product, norm, topology, etc.) and the linear functions defined on these spaces and respecting these structures in a suitable sense
+		- the study of function spaces & function property transformations
+		- study of vector spaces having a topology, in spaces possibly having infinite dimensions (where linear algebra doesnt use a topology & covers mostly finite-dimensions)

+		- infinite dimensional analysis: extension of functional analysis with measuring, integrating, and assessing probability in infinite dimensional spaces

+### Algebra/Geometry

+	- natural log:
+		- area under the curve y = 1/x from 1 to a
+		- ln x = e^y = x (how many times do you multiply e by itself to get x)

+	- series/progression:

+	- algebraic variety: set of solutions to a system of polynomial equations

+	- discriminant:
+		- example of calculating properties of solution without calculating solution directly
+		- can tell if solution sub-components (roots) are equal, signed, etc by calculating value of discriminant which is a function of polynomial coefficients

+### Stats

+    - bias error (missing features) is from erroneous assumptions in the learning algorithm
+    	- high bias can cause an algorithm to miss the relevant relations between features & target outputs (underfitting)

+    - variance error (doesnt generalize well) is from sensitivity to small fluctuations in the training set
+    	- high variance can cause an algorithm to model the random noise in the training data, rather than the intended outputs (overfitting)

+	- degrees of freedom:
+		- a single scalar numerical independent parameter indicating the dimensions of a system's phase space (the set of all possible system states)
+		- standard movement in 3d space requires 3 position params & 3 velocity params describing speed & direction

+### Space

 	- space: a network of objects with defined functions linking them & operations that can be done on the objects - a set with some added structure